tbrown122387/jsm22_pp/README.md

 ### How to Build C++ Code

 The cpp code is in `cpp/`.
 After installing all the above software, you can build the project with CMake.
 Most IDEs handle CMake projects, and you can also do it from the command line.

+Note: depending on where you installed the above software, you might have to chane a few lines in `cpp/CMakeLists.txt`.
+For example, say you downloaded `eigen` and didn't install it to `/usr/include/eigen3`.
+Then the line `include_directories(/usr/include/eigen3)` in `cpp/CMakeLists.txt` is wrong for you, and you need to change the path in there.

 #### Option 1: CLion IDE